cunnie/docs/ghetto_raid.md

   ARC: 24G Total, 2073M MFU, 20G MRU, 120K Anon, 1303M Header, 574M Other
   Swap: 14G Total, 23M Used, 14G Free
 ```
-We see we have 5GB RAM at our disposal for our L2ARC (32GB total - 3GB Operating System - 24GB ARC = 5GB L2ARC).
-We know that approximately 38GB L2ARC requires 1 GB of RAM, so we can make a 190GB L2ARC partition.
+We see we have **5GiB** RAM at our disposal for our L2ARC (32GiB total - 1GiB Operating System - 26GiB "Wired" = 5GiB L2ARC).

+We arrive at our L2ARC sizing experimentally: we note that when we use a 200GB L2ARC, we see that ~200MiB of swap is used.
+We prefer not to use swap at all, so we know that we want to reduce our L2ARC RAM footprint by 200MiB (i.e. instead of 5GiB RAM, we only want to use 4.8GiB).
+We find that a 190GB L2ARC meets that need.

+For our configuration, we need **1GiB of RAM for every 38GB of L2ARC**
+#### 1.1 Determine Size of SLOG (12GB)
+We use this [forum post](https://forums.freenas.org/index.php?threads/some-insights-into-slog-zil-with-zfs-on-freenas.13633/) to determine the size of our SLOG:

+* The SLOG "must be large enough to hold a minimum of two transaction groups"
+* A transaction group is sized by either RAM or time, i.e. "In FreeNAS, the default size is 1/8th your system's memory" or 5 seconds
+* Based on 32GiB RAM, our transaction group is 4GiB
+* We will triple that amount to 12GB and use that to size our SLOG (i.e. our SLOG will be able to store 3 transaction groups)

+We note that we most likely over-spec'ed our SLOG by a factor of 12, "[I can't imagine what sort of workload you would need to get your ZIL north of 1 GB of used space](http://osdir.com/ml/zfs-discuss/2014-05/msg00050.html)"

+#### 1.1 Create L2ARC Partition
 We use a combination of `sysctl` and `diskinfo` to determine our disks:

-#### 1.1 Create L2ARC Partition
 ```
 foreach DISK ( `sysctl -b kern.disks` )
   diskinfo $DISK